-Bart Horton is now in his seventh year as an assistant wrestling coach for the Academy.
+Bart Horton is now in his eighth year as an assistant wrestling coach for the Academy.

 Horton arrived at the Academy in the summer of 2007 after spending nine years as the first assistant at the University of Missouri.
 In his tenure at Missouri, Horton helped the Tigers continuously improve, culminating in a banner year in 2007.
 In addition to taking home the team trophy at the prestigious Cliff Keen Las Vegas Invitational, Missouri, led by two-time national champion Ben Askren, finished third at the NCAA Championship.
 The Tigers' showing in 2007 marked the program's highest-ever placing at the national tournament.